JasonBee/wtbugreportgenerator/README.md

 Because *why* manually collect the files needed to file a bug report?

-TO use this script, download wt-data-collector.command to your computer and double click it.
+To use this script, download wt-data-collector.command to your computer and double click it.
 If .command files are correctly assigned it shoudl open in Terminal.app.
 No privileges are required.

 Have you ever posted a bug report only to find it was deleted or locked becuase you missed a file or two?
 This script automates the data collection for you using state of the art techniques, leaving you with a zip file containing the needed information